Oyo Empire: Legend of origin

-The origins of the Oyo Empire lie with Oranyan (also known as Oranmiyan), the last prince of the Yoruba Kingdom of Ile-Ife (Ife).
-Oranmiyan made an agreement with his brother to launch a punitive raid on their northern neighbors for insulting their father Oduduwa, the first Ooni of Ife.
+The legendary origins of the Oyo Empire lie with Ọranyan (also known as Ọranmiyan), the last prince of the Yoruba Kingdom of Ile-Ife (Ife).
+According to oral traditions, Ọranmiyan made an agreement with his brother to launch a punitive raid on their northern neighbors for insulting their father Oduduwa, the first Ooni of Ife.
 On the way to the battle, the brothers quarreled and the army split up.
-Oranmiyan's force was too small to make a successful attack, so he wandered the southern shore until reaching Bussa.
+Oranmiyan's force was too small to make a successful attack, so he wandered the southern shore of the Niger River until reaching Bussa.
 There, the local chief entertained him and provided a large snake with a magic charm attached to its throat.

 The chief instructed Oranmiyan to follow the snake until it stopped somewhere for seven days and disappeared into the ground.
 Oranmiyan followed the advice and founded Oyo where the serpent stopped.
 The site is remembered as Ajaka.
 Oranmiyan made Oyo his new kingdom and became the first "oba" (meaning 'king' or 'ruler' in the Yoruba language) with the title of "Alaafin of Oyo" (Alaafin means 'owner of the palace' in Yoruba).
 He left all his treasures in Ife and allowed another king to rule there.

 At one time, Oyo-Ile was at war with the Bariba of Borgu, who wanted to subjugate the new city then still under construction.
 Orangun Ajagunla of Ila, Oranmiyan's elder brother, stormed in with his men to assist.
-Not long after the war was won, Oranmiyan had a son, Ajuwon Ajaka, by Princess Torosi of the Tapa (Nupe); much later Arabambi was also born by the same woman.
+Not long after the war was won, Oranmiyan had a son, Ajuwon Ajaka, by Princess Torosi of the Tapa (Nupe); much later Arabambi (Sango) was also born by the same woman.
 It is believed that the name "Sango" was given by his maternal grandfather or that he adopted it from the local name for the god of Thunder.
 Either way, the royal family was devoted to the Spirits of Thunder (Jakuta) and War (Ogun).

-Early period (13th century–1535)
+Pre-Imperial period (13th century–1535)

-The founding of Oyo is regarded as 1300 CE (common era), but this is only estimated through backtracking the chronology.
+The founding of Oyo is regarded as 1300, but this is only estimated through backtracking the chronology.

 Oranmiyan, the first oba (king) of Oyo, was succeeded by Oba Ajaka, Alaafin of Oyo.
 Ajaka was deposed, because he lacked Yoruba military virtues and allowed his sub-chiefs too much independence.
-Leadership was then conferred upon Ajaka's brother, Shango, who was later deified as the deity of thunder and lightning.
+Leadership was then conferred upon Ajaka's brother, Shango (also called Sango), who was later deified as the deity of thunder and lightning.
 Ajaka was restored after Sango's death.
 Ajaka returned to the throne thoroughly more warlike.
 His successor, Kori, managed to conquer the rest of what later historians would refer to as metropolitan Oyo.